AdamBadkouk/About-Me/README.md

 💻 **Full-Stack Developer** | **MERN Stack**, **Next.js**, **Angular** & **Laravel**

-🔍 Continuously exploring advanced full-stack development techniques and staying updated with the latest technology trends.
+🔍 Continuously exploring advanced techniques and staying updated with the latest technology trends.

 🧩 I explore programming with **Python** and **C++** through personal projects, learning new concepts, and experimenting with solutions.